Prelab 01

 Test networking

 Now on to the most relevant parts of this.
-Let’s make sure that our network has been set up correctly.
+Let’s make sure that our network is working correctly.

 Checking on hostA